Stuart Williams (ten-pin bowling)

 Stuart Williams (born 28 June 1981 in Ellesmere Port) is an English professional ten-pin bowler who has won titles in nine countries.
 He is one of the most active touring players in the sport.
 He is known to his followers by the nickname "Beef Stu".
 While in England, Williams, along with store owner and father Dave, ran MCS Bowling, a pro shop at Chester Megabowl.
 Williams now resides in Pflugerville, Texas, USA.
-He is a member of the Roto Grip pro staff.
+He is a member of the Roto Grip pro staff and is also sponsored by Turbo Grips inserts.

 Amateur career

 Williams won England's Crown Green Bowls national junior championship at age 14.
 He has been a member of six Weber Cup championships with Team Europe.

 European Bowling Tour

 Williams has 6 EBT titles to his name, including the City of Barcelona title in 2003 (his first ever European ranking event), the Brunswick Aalborg International in 2004, and the Ebonite Luxembourg Open in 2006.

-Williams triumphed in the 2007 World Ranking Masters, defeating Peter Ljung from Sweden 2-1 (233-236, 235-224, 269-240) in the best of three final.
+Williams triumphed in the 2007 World Ranking Masters, defeating Peter Ljung from Sweden 2-1 (233-236, 235–224, 269–240) in the best of three final.
 Williams had qualified in third position, and also eliminated David O'Sullivan (U.S.) in the quarterfinals, and Thomas Gross (Austria) in the semifinals.
 He won the EBT Masters championship in 2016, defeating Sweden's Jesper Svensson in the final match.